-A well-timed shortwave bring the NW TX Rolling Plains to life for the early season in a big way.
+A well-timed shortwave brings the Rolling Plains of NW TX to life for the early season, mercifully ending end half a decade of chasing doldrums for me.

 Left around 2 and made it to Crowell by 5.
 I was very ambivalent about latching onto the northern storm as I watched it approach from the WNW, given the cold look along the baroclinic zone and surrounding low clouds.
 In fact, I started to meander S back toward town multiple times, only to think better of it -- mainly because the southern cells never looked serious about taking off.
 Thank goodness they didn't, or I quite possibly would've blown the redemption opportunity I've been waiting for since 2016.